bigzeus2005/jesus-rosa-portfolio/README.md

 ### Description
 In this project, we were tasked with:

-- Creating a portfolio to showcase our previous work
+- Updating our portfolio to include our first project and two exemplary homework assignments
-- Linking the nav bar to the different areas of our page
+- Updating our GitHub profile with pinned repositories
-- Ensuring the first prject image is larger than the rest
+- Updating our resume
-- And creating a responsive layout
+- And updating our LinkedIn profile

 After completing these initial tasks.
 I worked on hitting all the points outlined in the grading criteria.
-I created a new repository on GitHub titled jesus-rosa-portfolio and deployed my changes to the site using the git add, git commit, and git push commands.

 I made sure all the links functioned properly.
 As well as, included outside links to my resume, GitHub, and LinkedIn profiles.

 I deployed the site to a live URL and submitted that link along with my GitHub URL.
 I also ensured there were no load errors and made sure my GitHub repository contained the application code.
-As well as, ensured the application resemebled the mock-up provided in the homework instructions.
+As well as, updated my profile per the assignments specifications.

-Lastly, I gave the repository a unique name, ensuring it followed best practices for file structure and naming conventions, as well as, following best practices for class/id naming conventions, indentation, and quality comments.
+Lastly, I updated the repository with a unique name, ensuring it followed best practices for file structure and naming conventions, as well as, following best practices for class/id naming conventions, indentation, and quality comments.
 I made sure the repository contained multiple descriptive commit messages and a quality README file with a description, screenshot, and a link to the deployed application.

 ### Visuals